PM 'will pay' for post-Brexit science deal

 Non-EU members are eligible to receive EU research funding but have no say in the development of research projects.
 There have therefore been concerns that Brexit would damage UK research.

-Mrs May has said in her speech that she will discuss proposals with EU negotiators to enable UK scientists to continue influence the direction of EU research in return for additional payments.
+Mrs May said in her speech that she would discuss proposals with EU negotiators to enable UK scientists to continue to influence the direction of EU research in return for additional payments.

 "The United Kingdom would like the option to fully associate ourselves with the excellence-based European science and innovation programmes," she said.

-"Of course such an association would involve an appropriate UK financial contribution, which we would willingly make.
+"Of course, such an association would involve an appropriate UK financial contribution, which we would willingly make.
 In return for that contribution, we would look to maintain a suitable level of influence in line with our financial contribution and the benefits we bring."

-The key phrase in that statement is the word "appropriate".
-It's thought that the PM is saying is that under her proposed new terms the UK would not expect to get more money than it puts in as it does now.
+The key word in that statement is "appropriate".
+It's thought that what the PM is saying is that under her proposed new terms, the UK would not expect to get more money out than it puts in, as is the case now.

 The UK research community has pressed the government for just such an arrangement.
 The President of the Royal Society, Venki Ramakrishnan, gave Mrs May's comments a cautious welcome.